Whammy! The All-New Press Your Luck: Gameplay

 In the final round, cash values ranged from $500–$5,000, and some spaces offered additional spins in addition to cash.
 Other spaces offered the choice of up to four adjacent spaces, or directed the contestants directly to another space.
-Any contestant that accumulates a whammy four times will be eliminated from the game.
+Any contestant who accumulated a total of four Whammies, including any that were hit in round one, was eliminated from the game.
+In Season Two, whenever a contestant that has been eliminated from the game by hitting a fourth Whammy, the whammy will show the contestant's scoreboard.
 Also added to the board were "Double Whammies," which, in addition to bankruptcy, added a physical consequence following the Whammy's appearance (e.g. spraying the contestant with water or dropping ping-pong balls on them).
 Play began with the contestant with the lowest score at the start of the round, or, in the case of a tie for last place, the contestant with the fewest spins.
 If there was still a tie in terms of score and spin totals, the contestant farthest to the left went first.

 Spins earned in this round could be passed to the opponent with the higher total (if they were tied, the contestant passing the spins could choose the recipient).
 Contestants were required to use all spins passed until they used their spins or hit a Whammy; in the latter case, any remaining passed spins were transferred to their earned spin total.
 If a contestant using passed spins hit a space that awarded a spin (e.g., $3,000 + One Spin), that spin was added to the earned total.
 The contestant in the lead at the end of the game kept any cash and/or prizes in their bank at that time.
 Unlike its predecessors, three new contestants appeared on each episode.